 Importance of Managing Costs in Projects

-In construction, where profit margins are often tight and competition is high, effective cost management is key to maintaining profitability and business growth.
+In construction, where profit margins are often tight and competition is high, effective management of construction project budget is key to maintaining profitability and business growth.
 When projects exceed their budgets, it can lead to:

 -